msmartpay/proxima-deploy/README.md

-Reposirtoy containing scripts and yamls related to deployment of "msmartpay.in"
+Repository containing scripts and yamls related to deployment of "msmartpay.in"